Diabetes, Heart Disease, & Stroke

 - reduce your risk of blood clots, heart attack, or stroke.

 Statins can reduce the risk of having a heart attack or stroke in some people with diabetes.
-Statins are a type of medicine often used to help people meet their cholesterol goals.
-Talk with your doctor to find out whether taking a statin is right for you.
+In addition, certain diabetes medicines have been shown to reduce the risk of heart attacks and death in patients at very high risk of having a heart attack.
+Talk with your doctor to find out whether taking a statin or a diabetes medicine that reduces heart attack risk is right for you.

-Talk with your doctor if you have questions about your medicines.
+Take medicines the way your doctor or health care team tells you to.
+Talk with your doctor or pharmacist if you have questions about your medicines.
 Before you start a new medicine, ask your doctor about possible side effects and how you can avoid them.
 If the side effects of your medicine bother you, tell your doctor.
 Don’t stop taking your medicines without checking with your doctor first.

-How do doctors diagnose heart disease in diabetes?
+How do doctors diagnose heart disease in people with diabetes?

-Doctors diagnose heart disease in diabetes based on
+Doctors diagnose heart disease in people with diabetes based on their

-- how likely you are to have heart disease
+- how likely they are to have heart disease

 - a physical exam